quii/learn-go-with-tests/structs-methods-and-interfaces.md

 `./shapes.go:20:32: Area redeclared in this block`

-We have two choices
+We have two choices:

 * You can have functions with the same name declared in different _packages_.
-So we could create our `Area(Circle)` in a new package, but that feels overkill here
+So we could create our `Area(Circle)` in a new package, but that feels overkill here.
 * We can define [_methods_](https://golang.org/ref/spec#Method_declarations) on our newly defined types instead.

 ### What are methods?